ROES Digital Manager

 Going digital creates new and exciting possibilities for you and your customer.
 It opens new creative avenues and profitability if done properly.
 The information provided on this sheet explains how we except and print your files.
 Our aim is to deliver a finished product that you have come to expect from a professional lab and not available from a super-center.
 Calibration is done for the sole purpose of making sure that your are white balancing, and exposing your files properly.
 Always leave the color correction to us.
 It’s what you pay us for.
 So let’s talk about how to shoot, view, and send your digital files.

-1. Always, without question, shoot, view, and save digital files in SRGB.
+1. Always, without question, shoot, view, and save digital files in sRGB.

-SRGB is the common color space that photographic printers use.
+sRGB is the common color space that photographic printers use.
 By using Abobe98 or another color space is setting you and your lab up for failure.
-Viewing and saving your digital files in a color space other than SRGB means that you are viewing and expecting a print back that cannot be made.
-Any Pro Lab using photographic paper receiving a color space other than SRGB will convert the file automatically to SRGB and you will receive a print that looks nothing like your monitor.
-So shooting, viewing, saving and finally printing in SRGB will get you the best results.
+Viewing and saving your digital files in a color space other than sRGB means that you are viewing and expecting a print back that cannot be made.
+Any Pro Lab using photographic paper receiving a color space other than sRGB will convert the file automatically to sRGB and you will receive a print that looks nothing like your monitor.
+So shooting, viewing, saving and finally printing in sRGB will get you the best results.

 2. TIFF or JPG